Helsinki-NLP/mammoth/README.md

 ### Acknowledgements
 We thank the NVIDIA AI Technology Center Finland for their help with the multi-gpu/node implementation.

-# Quick Start: HuggingFace Integration
+## Quick Start: HuggingFace Integration

 This guide shows how to quickly convert and use HuggingFace BART models with Mammoth.

-## 🚀 Quick Start:

 ### Setup